Skip to content

 }) })

-Elysia use specific property to define validation schema
+Elysia uses specific property to define validation schema

-Both offers type inference from schema to context automatically.
+Both offer type inference from schema to context automatically.

 File upload

-tRPC doesn't support file upload out-of-the-box and require you to use base64 string as input which is inefficient, and doesn't support mimetype validation.
+tRPC doesn't support file upload out-of-the-box and requires you to use base64 string as input which is inefficient, and doesn't support mimetype validation.

 While Elysia has built-in support for file upload using Web Standard API.